DeepakPrakashKumar/Motion-planning-on-sphere/README.md

 ## Visualization of the path

 Any path can be visualization using an animation as well.
-An example implementation is shown in example_paths_with_visualization.ipynb.
+An example implementation is shown in example_paths_with_visualization.ipynb, whose output is shown at https://www.youtube.com/watch?v=hjuDgD-WeZk.
 Alternately, visualization can also be performed using plot_trajectory function in visualization_simulation.py function.

 For visualization, a majority of the scripts and the stl file (in Visualization folder) was taken from the mavsim_public repository (available at https://github.com/byu-magicc/mavsim_public?tab=readme-ov-file).

+DISTRIBUTION STATEMENT A. Approved for public release.
+Distribution is unlimited.
+AFRL-2025-0643; Cleared 05 Feb 2025.